cosanlab/neighbors/README.md

 # emotionCF
-A python ackage to perform collaborative filtering on emotion datasets.
+A python package to perform collaborative filtering on emotion datasets.

 ## Installation